Architect Collection Board Profiles

 • Can be secret-nailed or just glued down, unlike solid boards which, if over 90mm wide, require top-nailing.

 • Can be used in conjunction with in-slab and other sub-floor heating systems.

-Click here for Waterfall and Shadowline Stair detail in PDF format.
+Click here for Waterfall and Shadowline Stair detail.

 Click here for Product Warranty.

 Click here for Cleaning Guide for Natural & UV-Oiled Floors.

 Click here for Cleaning Guide for Lacquered Floors.